-However, you need to be aware that numerous contagious diseases exist inside your puppy’s community.
-Diseases, including Parvovirus, are very dangerous to puppies while developing and growing.
+However, you must be aware that numerous contagious diseases exist in your puppy’s community.
+Diseases like Parvovirus are very dangerous to puppies while developing and growing.

-When your puppy faces the disease, his immune system “remembers” the contents of the vaccine and destroys the infection.
+When your puppy faces the disease, his immune system “remembers” the vaccine’s contents and destroys the infection.
 This immunity does wear off after a period of time, so your puppy needs regular booster shots during the course of his life.

 Pomeranian Vaccination Schedule

-This is an intermediate vaccination until your pup receives its full booster vaccination at 12-16 weeks of age.
+This is an intermediate vaccination until your pup receives its full booster vaccination at 12-16 weeks.
 Until the full booster at 12-16 weeks, please keep your puppy at home and away from public places because of the chance of contracting one of the deadly canine diseases such as Parvo, Distemper, and Hepatitis.

 Highly contagious viral gastroenteritis causes severe vomiting and diarrhea with some bleeding, loss of appetite, and depression.
 If not treated, this virus can kill your puppy within 24 hours.

-Is extremely contagious and has symptoms including pus discharge from the nose and eyes, depression, fever, loss of appetite, and depression.
-In the most severe cases, his brain may become affected, and he may have convulsions which may prove fatal
+It is extremely contagious and has symptoms including pus discharge from the nose and eyes, depression, fever, loss of appetite, and depression.
+In the most severe cases, his brain may become affected, and he may have convulsions, which may prove fatal.

 Parainfluenza Virus and Bordetella (Canine Kennel Cough)